Teaching

 Current and Recent Teaching

-In Fall 2023 Roche is on leave to complete a book with the tentative title Theories of Ugliness: An Unseemly Aesthetic History, which is contracted with Bloomsbury Press.
-He will return to teaching in Spring 2024.
+In Fall 2023 Roche was on leave and working on a book Theories of Ugliness: An Unseemly Aesthetic History, which is contracted with Bloomsbury Press.
+In Spring 2024 he is teaching a College Seminar on "Faith, Doubt, Reason" and a seminar entitled "The Cinematic World of Alfred Hitchcock."

 In Fall 2021 Roche taught “German 20202, German in the World,” which is the fourth-semester course in German, and “German Literary and Cultural Traditions,” which takes students from the Baroque era to 1945.
 In Spring 2022 he taught “Contemporary Germany” and “Challenges to Self, Society, and the Sacred: German Prose Masterpieces.”